 Drainage

 Repair category 1

-Notes There are no defects noted in relation to the foul and surface water drainage systems.
+Notes There are no obvious defects noted to be affecting the foul or surface water drainage systems.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.